Meeting Time: December 16, 2020 at 5:30pm MST

 • Default_avatar

-Deborah Rentfrow almost 4 years ago
+Deborah Rentfrow about 4 years ago

 PEG committed to on-site renewable energy up to 6% previously and now stating up to 8%.
 Where did the 2% improvement come from?
 Does the 8% factor in the modular micro-anaerobic digester which is still in the evaluation of feasibility stage?
 If so, this is misleading.